 The Permits Unit conducts criminal history record review for those individuals applying for work permits as required by County ordinance.
 Currently, positions within the following industries require such a review: burglar alarm installers, canvassing/soliciting, escort/dating, fortune tellers, locksmiths, pawn, precious metals, pool rooms, and those that serve alcohol for consumption at a restaurant.
-Additionally, the unit provides fingerprint services and conducts Georgia criminal history inquiries via name search for those who need such services for personal inspection, employment and/or licensure.
+Additionally, the unit provides fingerprint services and conducts Georgia criminal history inquiries via name search for those that need such services for personal inspection, employment, and/or licensure.

-During 2015, the unit issued 7,762 permits, performed 950 criminal history background checks, performed a total of 8,984 background reviews with 277 being for Business License and Revenue, fingerprinted 11,433 individuals with 9,398 being for Probate Court, issued 52 denials/holds and contributed to the arrest of 35 wanted persons.
-The unit also generated \$479,959.80 in revenue.
+During 2017, the unit issued 7,824 permits, performed 967 criminal history background checks with 237 being for Business License and Revenue, finger printed 2,123 individuals, issued 97 denials/holds, and contributed to the arrest of 42 wanted persons.
+The unit also generated \$442,111 in revenue.